docploy/site/docploy/docs/getting-started/order-the-sidebar.md

   - Callout
 ```

-Add the following to the `docploy/sidebar.yaml` file:
+You can add the following to the `docploy/sidebar.yaml` file to achieve our goal:

 ```
 - index